systopia/funding/docs/administration/installation.md

 - If you see a message ``FAIL civiremote RemoteContact match`` then the Drupal **Test User** did not receive a **CiviRemote ID** for its CiviCRM contact through action **CiviRemote: Match contacts**.
 - You can verify this by taking a look at the infopage of **Test User**, listed at `/admin/people`.
 The field **CiviRemote ID** might be empty.

-2. You can try to solve this issue by relaoding the XCM (Extended Contact Matcher) profile, that is used for matching contacts.
+2. You can try to solve this issue by modifying the XCM (Extended Contact Matcher) profile, that is used for matching contacts.

-- Go to `/civicrm/admin/setting/xcm` and edit the XCM-Profile (ie. _default_).
+- Go to `/civicrm/admin/setting/xcm` and edit the XCM-Profile.
-- Save the profile without making any changes.
 - Perform action **CiviRemote: Match contacts** again for Drupal user **Test User**.

 3. CiviMRF Call Reports at `/admin/reports/cmrfcalls` should now show a message ``DONE civiremote RemoteContact match``.

-- If so, run action **CiviRemote: Synchronise CiviRemote Roles** for Drupal user **Test User** again in order to synchronize roles from CiviCRM.
+- If so, run action **CiviRemote: Synchronise CiviRemote Roles** for Drupal user **Test User** again in order to synchronise roles from CiviCRM.

 ## Configure Dashboard